 What sparked In My Own Words?

 In My Own Words is the brainchild of our programs director, Jeanine Hourani.
-Jeanine was born in Bahrain, but she is not Bahraini.
+Jeanine was born stateless and inherited refugee status from her Palestinian father.
 Growing up in the post 9/11 era she kept her background a secret.